12 Bible Verses About Weakness and Strength

 Every time you feel worried about your insufficiency today (and beyond), repeat these words, “When I am weak, then I am strong.”

 As the parent of two sons and a daughter, I have a heart for helping parents develop deeper relationships with their children and with God.
-Our kids, ages 6, 11, and 14, share this vision.
-They have helped me write three family devotionals for parents or grandparents to read with the children they care about.Devotionals for Kids
+Our kids, ages 6, 11, and 15, share this vision.
+They have helped me write three family devotionals for parents or older relatives to read with the children and teens they love.
+You can find all three books here or read more below.

-God’s Warrior: Devotions for Boys Who Want to Grow in Courage and Strength is for boys ages 5-13.
-Now, more than ever, our world needs men who are willing to courageously carry God’s love into the world.
-Written with input from our two young sons, Aiden and Caleb, ages six and eleven, this book will help the boys you care about find courage and strength in God.
+God’s Warrior: Devotions for Boys Who Want to Grow in Courage and Strength helps young boys, ages 5-13, learn what it means to trust God and become strong warriors for his kingdom.
+Now, more than ever, our world needs men who are willing to boldly carry God’s love into the world.
+I wrote this boys’ devotional book with our two young sons, Aiden and Caleb, ages six and eleven!
+You’ll enjoy their honesty as we teach boys how to be strong warriors for the Lord.
 Find this life-changing devotional book here.

 Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
 It includes 60 devotions with Scripture, conversation starters, and a shared journaling section for moms and daughters after each devotion.
 I wrote this book with the help of our daughter, Bekah, when she was eleven.
 Find this one-of-a-kind shared devotional here.